Siomay

 Other complements to siomay include steamed cabbage, potatoes, bitter gourd, boiled egg, and tofu.
-Siomay is often cut into bite size pieces and topped with peanut sauce, sweet soy sauce, chili sauce and a dash of lime juice.
+Siomay is often cut into bite-size pieces and topped with peanut sauce, sweet soy sauce, chili sauce, and a dash of lime juice.

 Origin and varieties

-Siomay is ubiquitous in Indonesian cities, it is one of the most popular snack or light meal in Indonesia.
+Siomay is ubiquitous in Indonesian cities; it is one of the most popular snacks or light meals in Indonesia.
 It can be found in street-side food stalls, travelling carts, bicycle vendors, and restaurants, and is considered a popular school meal for Indonesian students.